coherent-research/dcs-documentation/DcsConfigurationNotes.md

 It is possible to override the default emails that are sent when user accounts are created etc.

 The following actions will result in a notification email being sent to the user.
-The format of each email can be overwritten by the given template which must exist in an EmailTemplate directory immediately under the directory where DCS Web App is installed.
+The format of each email can be overwritten by the given template which must exist in an **EmailTemplates** directory immediately under the directory where DCS Web App is installed.

 Note that each template must consist of HTML markup that will be included inside a HTML BODY element